jvmelis/Cerrado_edge/README.md

 `Palm_cov`% of soil covered by Palms stratum	(in %, based on mean of observed % for each plot).

 `Bare_soil`: % of soil covered by bare soil stratum	(in %, based on mean of observed % for each plot).

 `native`: % of soil covered by native grass stratum	(in %, based on mean of observed % for each plot).

 `exotic`: % of soil covered by exotic grass stratum	(in %, based on mean of observed % for each plot).

 `brom`:% of soil covered by bromeliad stratum	(in %, based on mean of observed % for each plot).

 `canopy`: Tree cover, obtained by hemispheric photos (in %).

-`PAR`: Photosynthetically active radiation (in ).
+`PAR`: Photosynthetically active radiation (in $\mu$ mol.m2.s-1 ).

-`SOM`: Soil Organic Matter	(in mg).
+`SOM`: Soil Organic Matter (in mg.dm-3).

-`Al`: Alumnium concentration in the soil (in mg).
+`Al`: Alumnium concentration in the soil (in mg.dm-3).

-`Mn`: Manganese concentration in the soil (in mg).
+`Mn`: Manganese concentration in the soil (in mg.dm-3).

 ### sheet: lianas
 `Date`: Sample date (DD/MM/YYYY).